dyvenia/viadot/CONTRIBUTING.md

 In VSCode, run `Ctrl+Shift+B` to open two terminal windows: a local `bash` one and a `viadot_2` container one.

 ### Environment variables
-To run tests, you may need to set up some environment variables.
-You can find all the required values in the [tests' dotenv file](./tests/.env.example).
+To run tests, you may need to set up some environment variables or the viadot config.
+You can find all the required environment variables in the [tests' dotenv file](./tests/.env.example), and all the required viadot config settings in the [config file](./config.yaml.example).
+We're working on making this process easier, so only one of these can be used.

 ## Style guidelines